From Ex-Girlfriends To Models, Here’s Who Was At Justin & Hailey Bieber’s Wedding

 There was already some drama at the Montage Palmetto Bluff, where the ceremony was being held.
 The hotel reportedly barred its regular guests from accessing amenities like the pool and spa so the wedding guests could have free reign.
 The fact that they might glimpse Katy Perry playing water polo with Kendall Jenner wasn't enough to stop the non-wedding guests from reportedly sending some angry emails.

 On the wedding side, however, things went great.
-Hailey had her bachelorette party last week, and Justin is sharing heartfelt tributes on Instagram.
+Hailey had her bachelorette party last week, and Justin is sharing heartfelt tributes of the big night on Instagram.
 All that was left to do was party it up with the celebrity guests.

 Read on to see who is came out for the event.